The Basics of Trend Trading

 A trader may look for short downward trends over the same period, and the points at which those short trend lines meet the long upward line could represent opportunities to buy.

-The opposite may also be true—during a long downward trend, short upward trends may provide an opportunity to sell the stock position.
+The opposite may also be true — during a long downward trend, short upward trends may provide an opportunity to sell the stock position.

 Momentum Indicators

-One of the most important factors traders often try to identify within a trend is how strong the trend is, which helps them answer the question: is it likely to continue?
+One of the most important factors traders often try to identify within a trend is how strong the trend is, which helps them answer the question: Is it likely to continue?
 This factor is known as momentum.

 Momentum indicators compare a recent closing price with a closing price from the past.
 The time span between the two closing prices can be any length, and the momentum indicator can be calculated using one of two methods.

 The first way to calculate momentum is simply by taking the difference between the current closing price and the closing price from a previous period.
-When the resulting number is positive the current closing price is higher than the previous price, and when it’s negative the current closing price is lower.
+When the resulting number is positive, the current closing price is higher than the previous price, and when it’s negative the current closing price is lower.

 How far the difference is above or below zero is the indicator of how fast the price is moving.
 So a difference of 0.75 represents greater upward momentum than a difference of 0.45.
+Conversely, a difference of –1.50 would indicate greater downward momentum than a difference of –1.00.

 The second way to calculate momentum gives you a rate of change.
 You divide current closing price by past closing price and multiply by 100.
-When the resulting percentage is above 100, currently closing price is higher than past closing price, and when it’s below 100, the current closing price is lower.
+When the resulting percentage is above 100, the current closing price is higher than past closing price, and when it’s below 100, the current closing price is lower.
 How far above or below 100 is the indicator of momentum.
 A rate of 90%, for example, is falling faster than a rate of 95%.

 Increasing or decreasing momentum can provide buy or sell signals to investors.
 When looking at a momentum chart, these signals may occur when the momentum line crosses above or below the zero line.
 Momentum can also be used to help validate trades based on other price movements.